john-s-m/mycache/README.md

 download and go to mycache directory to compile

-The program can run either by reading from a file read and write actions (to the cache) or allowing the program to create random read and write actions to the cache.
+The program can run either by reading from a file - read and write actions to be applied to the cache or allowing the program to create random read and write actions to be applied to the cache.

 I recommend random actions.
 If you choose random actions, then you can set an arbitrary number of threads and read/write actions for each thread.